Syncano/syncano-node/docs/cookbook/web/database/geopoints.md

 # GeoPoints

-Syncano allows for storing geographic coordinates.
-Thanks to geopoints you can, for instance, compare the distance between two users.
-You can also find out if a given place (e.g. restaurant) is within a range (5 miles) of a user.
+- Preparation: **20 minutes**
+- Requirements:
+  - Initiated Syncano project

+### Problem to solve

+Example problems that can be solved with the usage of geopoints:
+- A feature that measures and updates the distance between two users.
+- Listing places (restaurants, cinemas) within a given radius

+### Solution

+Create a Data Class with a GeoPoint schema field type along with two endpoints - one for saving the geolocation data and one for querying it.

-## Creating a Data Class with a GeoPoint field
+#### Creating a Data Class with a GeoPoint field

 In order to be able to use the GeoPoints functionality, you'll need a Data Class with a GeoPoint schema field type.
 You'll also need to add a filtering index to this field if you'd like to make GeoPoint based queries.
 You can add one filtering index to GeoPoint fields per Data Class.